Transforming a small, unusable suburban backyard into an ideal destination for entertaining and relaxing.

 decoration

 The conversation began when the owners of this 1930’s colonial home approached us about options for their simple, suburban rear yard.
-The yard was small and located on a busy corner.
-Our clients wished to create a quiet, comfortable, outdoor space where they could entertain and escape to with their friends on weekends.
-They also wanted a comfortable area for enjoying dinner with just the immediate family as well.
+Their yard was small and located on a busy corner.
+Our clients wished to create a quiet, comfortable, outdoor space where they could not only entertain and escape to with their friends on weekends but also enjoy cozy family dinners as well.

-Lastly, the property was located at a busy corner, and recent attempts to screen the street visually by using evergreens and miscellaneous tall shrubs had produced results that were less than stellar.
-The fact that the rear yard was small created a situation where the existing screening material was uncomfortably close to the developed area, and needed to be re-designed to compliment the new elements being introduced into the yard.
+Lastly, the property was located at a busy corner, and past attempts to screen the street visually by using evergreens and miscellaneous tall shrubs had produced results that were less than stellar.
+The fact that the rear yard was small meant we needed to take advantage of every square foot available.
+We removed old, overgrown plantings that were no longer suitable, and created a new planting plan that used the space more efficiently and would compliment the new elements being introduced into the yard.

-Removing the 3 large trees was a relatively simple process, but because we were developing the area where the trees were located, we needed to remove the root systems as well.
-The root systems on these trees were massive, and once removed left large cavities which requiring careful back filling to prevent future settling.
-Once the ground was stabilized, we installed a drainage system designed to accommodate the high volume of runoff entering the property during a heavy rainstorm.
+Removing the 3 large trees was a relatively simple process and once completed, the roots were removed and the surrounding ground was stabilized.
+We installed a new drainage system which was designed to accommodate the high volume of runoff entering the property during a heavy rainstorm.

-The Cross River studio came up with a design concept that separated the yards outdoor space into separate individual rooms – each serving a different function.
-The area closest to the house (and therefore the kitchen), can accommodate a small dining table with access to the grill counter, which also included a sink, cabinets, drawers and bar.
-The second room shared access to the grill counter, and consists of a bluestone terrace with a long dining table for entertaining large groups.
-Just beyond lies another space where an outdoor sofa and lounge chairs encircle a contemporary fire pit.
+The Cross River design team created a plan that separated the rear yard into separate individual outdoor “rooms” – each serving a different function.
+The area closest to the house (and therefore the kitchen) served as a cooking and dining space for smaller parties and included a small table with access to the grill counter.
+Adjacent to the grill is a new sink, cabinets, drawers, and bar.
+The second room served as a space for entertaining on a larger scale.
+This space shared access to the grill counter and consists of a bluestone terrace with a long dining table for entertaining large groups.
+Just beyond lies another more intimate space where an outdoor sofa and lounge chairs encircle a contemporary fire pit.
 This space is bordered on all sides by fragrant flowers and lush vegetation.

 These individual rooms not only make the outdoor space dramatically more interesting, but their configuration creates the illusion that the yard is bigger than it really is.
-The plantings adorning each outdoor room, double as a screening element and serve to replace the existing vegetative border from the busy street with a more subtle application which appears as if it was there all along.
+The plantings adorning each outdoor room double as a screening element from the busy street beyond and their proportion and placement make them appear as if they have been there all along.

 What can Cross River do for you?